SimpleFinance/simplespec/README.md

 * `endsWith(suffix: String)`: A matcher which will accept only strings which end with the given suffix.
 * `startsWith(prefix: String)`: A matcher which will accept only strings which start with the given prefix.

+**WARNING**: Since the matchers are really Java under the hood, they do not understand Scala default arguments.
+If you are matching against a method with default arguments, you *must* specify the default arguments as well (Scala calls the method with `null` if the default is used.)

 TODO: Document how to stub a method with `answersWith` that uses the matched arguments.